 In 2008, scientists at the Lund University Faculty of Engineering in Sweden captured an electron on film for the first time, as shown in the featured image above.
 The electron was riding on a light wave after having been pulled away from an atom, confirming the photoelectric effect discovered by Einstein in 1905, for which he too won the Nobel Prize.

 Likens Charge Carrying Particles to a “Clown Car”

-Ken Wheeler dismisses the concept of a charge carrying particle out of hand.
-He likens it to a “clown car” because, in his mind, it’s absurd to think of a particle carrying a charge the way a vehicle carries a payload.
+Setting impossible expectations of proof for his critics, Ken Wheeler dismisses the concept of a charge carrying particle out of hand.
+He likens it to a “clown car” because, in his mind, it’s absurd to think of a particle carrying a charge the way vehicles carry cargo.

 As always, the Angry Photographer is wrong.
 Scientists don’t say that electrons “carry” a charge unless they are speaking loosely.